kiraio-moe/USSR/README.md

 > You can find the nightly build of USSR with the latest bug fixes in the [latest runned workflow](https://github.com/kiraio-moe/USSR/actions/workflows/build.yml) artifacts.

 - Download USSR from [Releases](https://github.com/kiraio-moe/USSR/releases) page.
 - Run `USSR.exe` and follow the instructions.
+If you're on Android or iOS platform, please read the guide below.

 ### Android